zaproxy/zaproxy-website/site/content/faq/how-can-I-add-my-own-payloads-to-active-scan-rules.md

 weight: 3
 ---

-ZAP doesnt just throw a load of payloads at a target to see what happens :)
+ZAP doesn't just throw a load of payloads at a target to see what happens :)

-The payloads are targetted based on the responses to other payloads so that it hopefully zeros in on specific vulnerabilities.
+The payloads are targeted based on the responses to other payloads so that it hopefully zeros in on specific vulnerabilities.

 However there a various options: